 nextstrain check-setup --set-default to

-ensure everything works and automatically pick an appropriate default runner
+ensure everything works and automatically pick an appropriate default runtime

 based on what’s available.
 You should see output similar to the following:

 $ nextstrain check-setup --set-default nextstrain-cli is up to date!
-Testing your setup… # docker is supported ✔ yes: docker is installed ✔ yes: docker run works ✔ yes: containers have access to >2 GiB of memory ✔ yes: image is new enough for this CLI version # native is not supported ✔ yes: snakemake is installed ✘ no: augur is installed ✘ no: auspice is installed # aws-batch is not supported ✘ no: job description "nextstrain-job" exists ✘ no: job queue "nextstrain-job-queue" exists ✘ no: S3 bucket "nextstrain-jobs" exists All good!
-Supported Nextstrain environments: docker Setting default environment to docker.
+Testing your setup… # docker is supported ✔ yes: docker is installed ✔ yes: docker run works ✔ yes: containers have access to >2 GiB of memory ✔ yes: image is new enough for this CLI version # conda is supported ✔ yes: operating system is supported ✔ yes: runtime data dir doesn't have spaces ✔ yes: snakemake is installed and runnable ✔ yes: augur is installed and runnable ✔ yes: auspice is installed and runnable # singularity is supported ✔ yes: singularity is installed ✔ yes: singularity works # ambient is not supported ✔ yes: snakemake is installed and runnable ✘ no: augur is installed and runnable ✘ no: auspice is installed and runnable # aws-batch is not supported ✘ no: job description "nextstrain-job" exists ✘ no: job queue "nextstrain-job-queue" exists ✘ no: S3 bucket "nextstrain-jobs" exists All good!
+Supported Nextstrain runtimes: docker, conda, singularity Setting default runtime to docker.

-If the output doesn’t say “All good!” and list at least one supported Nextstrain computing environment (typically Docker or native), then something may be wrong with your installation.
+If the output doesn’t say “All good!” and list at least one supported Nextstrain runtime (typically Docker, Conda, Singularity, or ambient), then something may be wrong with your installation.

 using command-line options such as